Books and Book Manuscripts

-This edited book examines revolutionary left-wing ideology in Southeast Asia during the 20th century.
+This edited volume examines revolutionary left-wing ideology in Southeast Asia during the 20th century.
 It brings together in one place works that analyze the ideology of left-wing revolutionary parties in Southeast Asia in both historical and comparative perspective.
 Though enormous strides in understanding the etiology, processes, and outcomes of conflicts in Southeast Asia during the Cold War, the focus of such analyses has heretofore been overwhelmingly on the material aspects of the conflict (force sizes, battlefield tactics, the international environment, etc.).
 While left wing ideologies are not themselves material, prevailing conceptions of them as readily-available blueprints for “organizational weapons” comes perilously close to rendering them as such.
 These ideologies are often variously described as (1) part of an international communist conspiracy, (2) as the rantings of madmen, and/or (3) not existing at all and acting as a post hoc justification for violence.
 This book breaks from previous depictions of ideology and presents them as integrated systems of political thought that provided revolutionary parties with a means by which they could understand the political environment, identify friends and foes, prescribe action, and lay out the final goals of the struggle.
+My contributions to the volume include (along with Matt Galway) the introduction and a chapter examining the MCP’s political ideology during the Malayan Emergency.

-At present, the book will include chapters on Cambodia, Indonesia, Malaya/Singapore, the Philippines, Thailand, and Vietnam (with more planned) in which area specialists utilize primary sources composed in the language of the countries in question to show how Southeast Asian communists understood and indigenized communist ideology.
-My chapter in that volume presents the first systematic analysis of the Malayan Communist Party’s ideology and examines it in both historical and comparative perspective.
+The book will include chapters on Cambodia, Indonesia, Malaya, Laos, Myanmar, the Philippines, Thailand, and Vietnam in which area specialists utilize primary sources composed in the language of the countries in question to show how Southeast Asian communists understood and indigenized communist ideology.
+The book’s contributors are a diverse, multi-national, and interdisciplinary group and include Brantly Womack, Ian Baird, Khue Dieu Do, Matt Galway, Ramon Guillermo, Hongxuan Lin 林宏軒, Arlo Mendoza, Khine Thant Su, Dominic Sy, Kankan Xie 謝侃侃, and Nicholas Zeller.